Paul Ebert: Athlete

-Surgeon
+Career

 Ebert received his M.D. degree from Ohio State University in 1958.
 He had internship and residency at Johns Hopkins Hospital under Alfred Blalock, and then spent two years as a Senior Assistant Surgeon at the National Heart Institute, National Institutes of Health, Bethesda, Maryland.
 He specialized in thoracic and cardiovascular surgery.
-He is considered one of the world's outstanding pediatric heart surgeons.

-Ebert's stature in his field quickly grew.
-He became a Professor of Surgery at Duke University Medical Center.
+Ebert became a professor of surgery at Duke University Medical Center.
 From 1971 to 1975 he was Chairman of the Department of Surgery at Cornell University Medical College and from 1975 to 1986 he was Chairman of the Department of Surgery at the University of California San Francisco Medical Center.
-He was a Fellow of the American College of Surgeons since 1968, and assumed the directorship of the College in November 1986.
+He was a Fellow of the American College of Surgeons since 1968, and assumed the directorship of the college in November 1986.

-Ebert was the 1989 recipient of the Theodore Roosevelt Award, the highest honor the National Collegiate Athletic Association may confer on an individual, awarded to a distinguished citizen of national reputation based on outstanding life accomplishment.
+Ebert was the 1989 recipient of the Theodore Roosevelt Award.

-Father

-After marrying Louise Joyce Parks, Paul and Joyce went on to have 3 children.
-Leslie Ebert Buhlman, Mike Ebert and Julie Ebert-McQuillan.
-Grandparents to 5 children.
-Holly, Rudy, Claire and Paul Buhlman and Danyon Ebert-McQuillan.
+Personal life

+Ebert married Louise Joyce Parks and they had three children.
 Ebert died of an acute myocardial infarction on April 21, 2009.
-He was 76 years old.